mvolkmann/context-easy/README.md

 This is throttled so `sessionStorage` is not updated more frequently than once per second.
-The state in `sessionStorage` is automatically reloaded into the context state if the browser is refreshed.
+The state in `sessionStorage` is automatically reloaded into the context state when the browser is refreshed.

 To opt out of this behavior, pass an options object to `EasyProvider` as follows: